tu-dortmund-ls12-rt/SSSEvaluation/README.md

 After running the schedulability analysis, you can find the results in the **effsstsPlot/Data** folder.

+### How to load and evaluate your own task sets

+You can load individually created task sets into the framework to evaluate them with the implemented schedulability tests.

+To load task sets, you need to create a serialized file of your task sets and the parameters that were used to create them.
+In order to make the process easier, you can use the **SaveTaskSet** script in **Tasksets** folder, which will guide you through the process of saving your task set in a serialized format.

+You need to prepare a csv-file containing all task sets for all utilization values you want to evaluate.
+You can find an example file and the description for it in the **Tasksets/input** folder.
+Copy your csv-file into the **Tasksets/input** folder and execute the script.
+The output file should be in the **Tasksets/output** folder.

+After generating your serialized file, you can select the **Load Taskset** option in the **General** tab of the framework and enter the name of the saved task set.
+After that you can select any number of schedulability tests to run and evaluate.

 ## Implementation Details

 To evaluate the schedulability tests, the framework implements a task model, that includes all the information needed for the analysis.
 Each task is implemented as a dictionary in Python, which includes its period ['period'], execution time ['execution'], utilization ['utilization'], deadline ['deadline'], suspension length ['sslength'], the set of computation segments ['Cseg'] and suspension segments ['Sseg'].